The Museo del Settecento Veneziano is One of Venice’s Finest Museums :

 On the four floors of the building, history and art lovers will be able to marvel at paintings and frescoed ceilings by Venetian artists like Tiepolo, Gaudi and others.
 The palazzo’s many rooms are rich with sculptures, tapestries and furnishings from the 18th century, some of which have been salvaged from other palazzi that are now dilapidated.
 The lavish ballroom on the first floor and some of the artifacts provide an insight into the tastes and lifestyle of the rich during the Venetian Republic.

-You can enjoy classical concerts in this magnificent palace.
+There are currently no classical concerts in this magnificent palace, but you can enjoy music in other Venice palaces.
 See what’s on and book concerts online here >.

 A Brief History of Ca’ Rezzonico

 Just as interesting as the works of art and artifacts in the museum is the history of Ca’ Rezzonico itself.

 - Like many of the grand palazzo on the Grand Canal, the construction of Ca’ Rezzonico begain in 1649 as a project of the noble family of Bon.
 The grand Baroque building plan wasn’t completed as the architect, Baldassarre Longhena, died in 1682 and the Bon family got into financial difficulties.